OctopusDeploy/blog/blog/2023-04/live-updates-kubernetes-objects-deployments/index.md

             name: nginx
     ```

-:::hint For this demo, I created the objects in the `octopus` namespace.
-Please remember to change this to the namespace that your deployment target has been configured with.
+:::hint For this post, I created the objects in the `octopus` namespace.
+Please remember to change this to the namespace that your deployment target is configured with.
 :::

 ### Step 3: Configuring the status check options